czue/pegasus-docs/cookbooks.md

 As of February, 2023 all Pegasus projects have the option to auto-format your Python code.

+As of Jun, 2024, this formatting is done by `ruff`.
+This guide will be updated to use `ruff` soon, but for now is still written for `black`/`isort`.

 To migrate a project from non-formatted to formatted code, you can go through the following steps:

 1. First, do a full Pegasus upgrade to the version you want to update to, as described [here](./upgrading.md).